 Fresh Veggies

+Fresh veggies are the best treats for guinea pigs.
 Your guinea pig can have about one cup of leafy greens and chopped-up veggies plus a tiny amount of fresh fruits.

 Fresh Water

-Rinse and refill your guinea pig’s drinking water utensil at least once per day
+Clean fresh water should be available at all times.
+Rinse and refill your guinea pig’s drinking water at least once per day.

-Vitamin C supplements
+Vitamin C Supplements

-A guinea pig who is currently deficient in vitamin C can receive up to 50 mg/kg/day.
+The average guinea pig needs about 30 mg per day.
+A guinea pig that’s currently deficient can receive up to 50 mg/kg/day.

 A pig suffering from vitamin C deficiency may appear lethargic and weak.
+They may have difficulty moving, lose weight, stop eating, display a rough coat, or have diarrhea.

-What Are Healthy Alternatives to Peanut Butter in a Guinea Pig’s Diet?
+Healthy Alternatives to Peanut Butter

 Fresh, organically grown greens are the best option.